vhood/local-gitlab/README.md

 This is a simple GitLab environment built with docker-compose.

+## Requirements

+* docker-compose 1.6.0+
+* docker 1.10.0+

 ## Usage

 Follow the steps below to start:

-1. `$ make init` - pull images and make **.env** file
+1. `$ make config` - create **.env** file from the example
 2. Setup environments in **.env** file
 3. `$ make up` - up the containers

-GitLab will run installation scripts in silent mode, wait until it will be available at the address you have configured.
+GitLab will run installation scripts in a silent mode,
+the address you have configured will redirect you to a login page after all done.

-You can watch the progress with `make watch` command.
+You can watch the progress (online logs) with `make watch` command.

 ### GitLab Runner